-As the most affordable 3D printing technology on the market FDM is a great choice for quick and low-cost prototyping that can be used for a wide variety of applications.
-It can also be suitable solution for functional parts, such as enclosures.
+As the most affordable 3D printing technology on the market, FDM is a great choice for quick and low-cost prototyping that can be used for a wide variety of applications.
+It can also be a suitable solution for functional parts, such as enclosures.

 Like all manufacturing methods, FDM has some limitations and constraints on what can be printed.
 This article introduces these limitations and discusses methods that can be implemented at the design stage to limit their impact on the quality of a print.

 Bridging in FDM occurs when the printer is required to print between two supports or anchor points.
 Because there is no support offered for the initial layer being printed (there is nothing to build upon) and it is required to “bridge” a gap, the material will tend to sag.
 Bridges occur most often in horizontal axis holes found in the walls of objects or in the top layer (or roof) of hollow parts.

 One solution to reduce the impact of bridging is to reduce the distance of the bridge, but this will depend upon the design constraints of the part.
 Another solution to avoid sagging is to include support.
 Support offers a temporary build platform for the bridging layer to be built upon.
 The support material is then removed once the print has been completed.
 This can leave marks or damage upon the surface where the support was connected to the final part.

 Key design consideration: Due to the nature of FDM, sagging or marks from support material will always be present to some extent unless the bridge is less than 5mm.

 An advanced solution is to split the design into separate parts or consider some form of post processing if a level and smooth surface is required.

 FDM will often print vertical axis holes undersized.
 The general process for printing a hole diameter and the reason the reduction in diameter occurs is:

 - As the nozzle prints the perimeter of a vertical axis hole, it compresses the newly printed layer down onto the existing build layers to help improve adhesion.